Updated: May 6

 This is the Herod who beheads John the Baptist, (Matt 14:1-11) and is in power during Jesus' trial.
 (Luke 23:7-12)

 Herod Agrippa - who has friends in high places

-His fortune rose when he became friends with the future emperor, Gaius Caligula.
-This friendship showed its fruit when Gaius became Emperor of Rome.
+His fortune rose when he became friends with the future emperor, Caius Caligula.
+This friendship showed its fruit when Caius became Emperor of Rome.

-In 37 AD Gaius set his buddy in power in Israel, sweeping aside first Philip, and then—with a few well-placed words from Agrippa—Herod Antipas.
+In 37 AD Caius set his buddy in power in Israel, giving him the late Philip's tetrarchy, and then—with a few well-placed words from Agrippa—Herod Antipas' territories as well\.
 Herod Antipas is sent into exile.

 Herod Agrippa is the one who beheaded James the son of Zebedee and had Peter thrown in jail.
 (Acts 12)

 He died a disgusting death in 44 AD, being struck down by God, and then eaten by worms.
 (Acts 12:23)